-In addition to selling products through our employee sales representatives, we also rely on distributors and manufacturers' representatives to sell our products to our customers.
+In addition to selling products through our employee sales representatives, we also rely on distributors and, in some cases, manufacturers' representatives to sell our products to our customers.
 This is particularly the case in markets where we do not have a significant physical presence and new markets that we are seeking to enter.
 We are unable to predict the extent to which our distributors and manufacturers' representatives will be successful in marketing and selling our products.
 Moreover, many of our distributors and manufacturers' representatives also market and sell competing products.
 Our relationships with our representatives and distributors may be terminated by either party at any time.
-In June 2011, we reduced the number of our global, full-line distributors, by changing one of them to a regional, full-line distributor.
-We continue to evaluate our sales and distribution strategies and may make further changes in the future.
 Our future performance will depend, in part, on our ability to attract additional distributors or manufacturers' representatives that will be able to market and support our products effectively, especially in markets where we have not previously distributed our products, and on our ability to effectively manage distribution efforts by our remaining global, full-line distributors.
-If we cannot retain our current distributors or manufacturers' representatives, recruit additional or replacement distributors or manufacturers' representatives, or effectively manage changes to our sales and distributions strategies, our sales and operating results will be harmed.
+If we cannot retain our current distributors or manufacturers' representatives, or effectively manage changes to our sales and distributions strategies, our sales and operating results will be harmed.